Disease Guide ·Laryngeal Paralysis ·2026

 Laryngeal Paralysis in Dogs - symptoms, vet costs & insurance

-Laryngeal paralysis surgery (tie-back procedure) costs $2,500-$5,000 — it's the only effective treatment for this progressive breathing condition.
-The vocal folds become paralyzed and block the airway, causing noisy breathing, exercise intolerance, and risk of respiratory crisis.
-It most commonly affects older large-breed dogs and worsens with heat and exertion.
+Laryngeal paralysis surgery (tie-back procedure) costs $2,500-$5,000 - it's the only effective treatment for this progressive breathing condition.
+Paralyzed vocal folds block the airway, causing noisy breathing, exercise intolerance, and respiratory crisis risk.
+Most common in older large-breed dogs; worsens with heat and exertion.

 Laryngeal Paralysis - vet costs and insurance